QualiSystems/devguide_source/_posts/2016-06-27-customizing-driver-commands.md

 A new project with an empty driver is created.

-Lets start by creating a function we can experiment on.
+Let's start by creating a function we can experiment on.
 Open the driver file.
 The file is named _driver.py_ and is located in the _src_ folder of the shell project.
 Add the following function to the shell driver class and save it:

 {% highlight python %}